-It is the last day of the school year, and—for teachers—that means one thing: senior pranks.
-Every year, the seniors pull all sorts of pranks on their teaches, and they try to out-do the pranks from the seniors the year before.
-It is all in good fun, but it can become a nightmare for the teachers.
+It is the last day of the school year, and for teachers, that means one thing: senior pranks.
+Every year, seniors pull all sorts of pranks on their teaches, and they always try to out-do the pranks of the seniors that came before them.
+It is all in good fun for the students, but it can become a nightmare for the teachers.
 Ron Strickland (Ice Cube) and Andy Campbell (Charlie Day) are two such teachers.
 Both are trying to keep their cool amidst all the pranks.
 They just need to get through the day, and then they will be in the clear until next year.

-However, when Ron Strickland loses his cool in a big way, the school has no choice but to fire him.
-He blames Andy Campbell for not having his back, resulting in him getting him fired.
-Thus, Ron Strickland has a score to settle.
+When Ron Strickland inevitably loses his cool in a big way, the school has no choice but to fire him.
+He blames Andy Campbell for not having his back, so Ron has a score to settle.
 He tells Andy Campbell that they are going to fight after school.
-He sets a time, sets a place, claims that he is going to kick Andy Campbell’s ass, and does all of this for the whole school to hear.
-The upcoming fight is getting a lot of hype around school, and there is no way out for Andy Campbell.
-Now, school pranks are the least of his concerns.
+He sets a time, he sets a place, he claims that he is going to kick Andy Campbell’s ass, and he does all of this in front of the entire school.
+The upcoming fight is getting a lot of hype around school, and there seems to be no way out for Andy.

 The Pros & Cons

 |The Pros||The Cons|